3556 Lixiaohua: Orbit and classification

 Lixiaohua is the parent body and namesake of the Lixiaohua family, a smaller asteroid family of more than 700 known members which consists of C-type and X-type asteroid.
 The family is located in a zone of the outer main-belt where several orbital resonance overlap.
 Members of this family are also prone to close encounters with other large asteroids such as with the dwarf planet Ceres.
 With a diameter of 35 kilometers, the family's largest member is 3330 Gantrisch, which is the reason why the Lixiaohua family is often called "Gantrisch family".
 It is estimated that the family is 155±36 million years old.

 It orbits the Sun at a distance of 2.5–3.9 AU once every 5 years and 8 months (2,064 days).
 Its orbit has an eccentricity of 0.22 and an inclination of 9° with respect to the ecliptic.
-The body's observation arc begins with its official discovery observation at Nankin in 1964.
+The body's observation arc begins with its official discovery observation at Nanjing in 1964.